mit-han-lab/inter-operator-scheduler/README.md

 We compare both of them to give us more insight about the intra- and inter-operator parallelism.
 Because AutoTVM is time consuming (it takes 26 hours on a 8-V100 server to optimize the four benchmark networks), we provide the schedule configs tuned by us in `tvm_schedule_configs` directory.
 You can use these configs directly to reproduce the experiments.
-Please note that these schedule configs are optimized for NVIDIA Tesla V100 SXM2 with driver 450.51.05 and cuda toolkit 10.2.
+Please note that these schedule configs are optimized for NVIDIA Tesla V100 SXM2 with driver 450.51.05 and cuda toolkit 10.2 using TVM v0.6.
 If you want to tune the network by yourself, just delete the `./schedules` directory and we would tune the network using TVM and store the tuned schedule configs in `./tvm_schedule_configs` automatically.

 <div align="center">